jianwshen/GettingAndCleaningData/README.md

 1. Create an activity name list for the six activities;

-2. Create a new dataset for activity with activity name as activityDF;
+2. Create a new data frame for activity with activity name as activityDF;

-3. Setup the column name for activityDF.
+3. Setup the correct column name for activityDF.

 activityName <- c("Walking","WalkingUpstairs","WalkingDownstairs","Sitting","Standing","Laying")